ronaldoussoren/pyobjc/docs/core/typemapping.rst

 The framework wrappers also provide wrapper types that provide a nicer interface, those wrappers can be used with indexed access (like tuples), but also have named attributes.
-The wrapper types are mutable, and are comparible with mutable :func:`namedtuple <collections.namedtuple>` objects.
+The wrapper types are mutable, and are comparable with mutable :func:`namedtuple <collections.namedtuple>` objects.

 Unions